Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Masarik, Shutterstock

 Dachshunds have a lot going for them.
 They have insanely cute floppy ears, extra-long bodies, and short little legs.
-They come in a variety of colors and coat patterns—so you can practically get any look you desire.
+They come in a variety of colors and coat patterns, and you can practically get any look you desire.
 They are highly entertaining pets as well, having outlandishly bold personalities.
 You will never have to wonder who the boss in the house is because they’ll clearly hold the title.

 10. Black and Tan Coonhound